 Bastet: Ancient Egypt’s Most Important Cat Goddess

+Who is Bastet?
 History and Significance of the Goddess Bastet

 A second reason why cats were highly regarded was because of their characteristics.
 Egyptians understood cats of all sizes to be smart, quick, and powerful.
 Also, they were oftentimes related to fertility.
 All these characteristics will come back in the most mighty of them all, Bastet.

-What did Bastet represent?
+What Did Bastet Represent?

-Appearance and name of Bastet
+Appearance and Name of Bastet

-So, one of the most important cat goddesses indeed.
 In her common form, she is depicted as having the head of a cat and the body of a woman.
 If you see such a depiction, this refers to her heavenly form.
 Her earthly form is entirely feline, so just a cat really.

 Indeed, just any cat, such as your house cat.
 Yet, she’d probably have an air of authority and disdain.
 Well, more of an air of authority and disdain than a typical cat.
 Also, Bastet was usually seen carrying a sistrum — an ancient instrument that was like a drum — in her right hand and an aegis, a breastplate, in her left.